 A tax schedule is a form the IRS requires you to prepare in addition to your tax return when you have certain types of income or deductions.
 These commonly include things like significant amounts of interest income, mortgage interest or charitable contributions.
 Generally, the totals you compute on these schedules are transferred to your Form 1040.
-When you qualify to complete a simpler tax form, such as the Form 1040EZ, then additional schedules are not required.

 Schedules C and C-EZ